 You can feel confident in the treatment you receive by our lung cancer specialists.
-You will find the most advanced treatments for lung cancer at UMass Memorial Medical Center.
+You will find the most advanced treatments and multidisciplinary care for lung cancer at UMass Memorial Medical Center.

 Lung Cancers We Treat

-UMass Memorial Medical Center treats the most common as well as rare and complex types of lung cancer including:
+UMass Memorial Medical Center in Worcester, MA, treats the most common as well as rare and complex types of lung cancer including:

 - Non-small cell lung carcinoma